The control plane API uses Protocol Buffers and gRPC, and is defined in the synapse-api repo. It has five core function calls:

 # configuration: {...}

 Synapse uses nodes (including Synapse App) to collect, process, and stream data to and from Synapse devices.
-Nodes are linked together in series to operate as a signal chain.
+Synapse nodes are linked together to create the signal chain.
+Signal chains can be arranged in linear or branching configurations, and multiple signal chains can be used in parallel.

 Below is an example showing node configuration outputting broadband data to a connected spectral filter node: